-You're in luck, this one can be had for less than half that in PSA 10 condition.
+You're in luck, this one can be had for slightly less than that in PSA 9 condition.

 Sarcasm aside, this is the base version of the Championship Ticket parallel mentioned above and as you can see, it also sells for well into the six-figure range.

 This set was a breakthrough product in the football card community when it was first released and its reputation has obviously held up well over time.

 Although Brady had other autographed cards that were released in 2000, many consider this to be the only autographed "true" rookie card that Tom Brady has which adds to its value.

 There are some of these where both the card and the autograph have received the PSA 10 grade that sold for well over $2 million back in the summer of 2021.

 The market isn't as hot anymore but these cards are still extremely valuable.

 Estimated PSA 9 Mint Value $60,000